VishnuKaranth/Task-Manager_Using_RESTAPI/README.md

 ## 🤝 Contributing
 Feel free to contribute!
 Fork the repository, create a new branch, and submit a pull request.

 ---
-Made with ❤️ by Vishnu Karanth,Sharath P,Sanjana R and Sanjana T S.
+Made with ❤️ by Vishnu Karanth, Sanjana R, Sanjana T S & Sharath P.